8 Top-Rated Ski Resorts in France, 2017

-The ultimate French ski vacation is found at Chamonix in the French Alps, with its extensive ski terrain, charming mountain village, and rustic lodges.
-Chamonix is on Europe's most legendary mountain, the snowcapped Mont Blanc that soars to 4,807 meters.
-This internationally renowned resort was the site of the first Winter Olympics and offers a chance to ski some of the most challenging slopes in the world.
+The ultimate French ski vacation destination is Chamonix, in the French Alps, with its extensive ski terrain, charming mountain village, and rustic lodges.
+Chamonix is on Europe's most legendary mountain, the snow-capped Mont Blanc that soars to 4,807 meters.
+The mountain and the glaciers that surround Chamonix create a cooling effect that assures some of the Alps' best and longest lasting snow cover.
+This internationally renowned resort was the site of the first Winter Olympics and offers a chance to ski some of the most demanding terrain in the world.
 Chamonix includes several different ski areas.

 2 Val d'Isere